 Yesterday, on my Facebook page, I posted the route-map that I’ll be following during my upcoming 58-day backpacking trip in Europe.
 And one of the comments on the post, written by Mohit Agarwal, gave me a bright idea.
 The comment read “Have a great journey…. waiting to hear more on how you plan a Europe trip from India and what all you’re going to do in Europe”.

 I realised that I seldom talk about the planning phase of my journeys.
 And if I don’t talk about that, how can I consider them as journeys.
 Planning is, after all, just as important to a journey, as the journey itself — you plan better and you will thank yourself throughout the trip!
 Planning becomes even more important when you want to travel under a budget, and/or you are travelling outside of your country.

-However it’s a different thing that I still do not know if I am going to follow the exact route-map I’ve created at the moment, or I’ll still alter it and give it a new form!
-(PS: I am 90% sure I will fit in Paris somewhere, either in the beginning of the trip, or before its end).
-But as I said, it’s a different thing!
-My planning was more focused on the ease of travel, better experiences, and making it as cheaper as possible.
+However it’s a different thing that I still do not know if I am going to follow the exact route-map I’ve created at the moment, or I’ll alter it and give it a new form.
+But it’s a different issue.
+My planning is more focused on the ease of travel, better experiences, and making it as cheaper as possible.

 You know I’m one hell of a budget backpacker.
-So how did I end up getting infested with the idea of travellling to western Europe and countries like Switzerland, that are considered as one of the expensive places in the world.
-Well, the seed of Europe travel germinated in my head, last year, when I was contacted by a hotel in France, via Twitter, asking if I plan on visiting France in future, I can stay with them for free.
-They wanted me to review their hotel, in return of a few days of complimentary stay and a city tour.
+So how did I end up getting infected with the idea of travelling to western Europe and countries like Switzerland, that are considered as one of the expensive places in the world.
+Well, the seed of Europe travels germinated in my head, last year, when I was contacted by a hotel in France, via Twitter, asking if I plan on visiting France in future, I can stay with them for free.
+They wanted me to review their hotel, in return for a few days of complimentary stay and a city tour.
 It was in November 2016.

 And I thought why not!